Assessing Distribution Network Flexibility via Reliability-based P-Q Area Segmentation: Introduction

-Multiple coordination schemes have recently been proposed to enable the provision of flexibility services between DSOs and TSOs \cite{Gerard2018,Hadush2018,Vicente-Pastor2019,Edmunds2020,Schittekatte2020,LeCadre2019}.
-Flexibility services provided by ADNs can be evaluated by estimating a flexibility area, defined as feasible combinations of active and reactive power exchanges at the TSO/DSO interface.
-In early studies on distribution network flexibility area estimation, such as \cite{Heleno2015,Gonzalez2018,Riaz2019}, Monte Carlo simulations were used to map the availability and cost of flexible power at the TSO/DSO interface (also called the point of common coupling).
+Multiple coordination schemes have recently been proposed to enable the provision of flexibility services between DSOs and TSOs \cite{Vicente-Pastor2019,Edmunds2020}.
+Flexibility services provided by ADNs can be characterised by an aggregated P-Q flexibility area, defined as feasible combinations of active and reactive power exchanges at the TSO/DSO interface \cite{Riaz2021}.
+In studies such as \cite{Gonzalez2018,Riaz2019}, Monte Carlo simulations were used to map the availability and cost of flexible power at the TSO/DSO interface.
 This approach requires a large number of randomly generated operating points, some of which can be infeasible and, therefore, get discarded.
-The resulting collection of the operating points is a P-Q capability chart comprising ADN flexibility in terms of feasible power exchanges at the TSO/DSO interface.
-Despite their simplicity, these methods suffer from inherent limitations related to significant computational burden and approximation errors.
-To overcome these limitations, more advanced flexibility area assessment techniques were developed in \cite{Silva2018,Contreras2018,Capitanescu2018,Lopez2021}.
-These techniques aim to approximate the boundary of the feasibility area by considering DERs limits and network constraints.
+Despite their simplicity, such methods suffer from significant computational burden and approximation errors.
+To overcome these limitations, more advanced flexibility area assessment techniques were developed, such as \cite{Silva2018,Contreras2018,Capitanescu2018}.
+These techniques aim to approximate the boundary of the feasibility area by considering FUs limits and network constraints.
 Thus, the ADN flexibility can be estimated through a lower number of targeted simulations.
 Additionally, these algorithms allow explicit control over the accuracy of the approximation, which can be set as the desired level of the area’s granularity.